 Sniper has a strong script making everything feel believable; it’s not filled with one-liners and (like the rest of the series) lacks sentimentality.

 The last 20 minutes are ridiculously tense with Beckett ending up getting captured/tortured and Miller is (rather predictably) forced to rescue him, despite their previous problems.

 Gary Chang provides an awesome soundtrack which sounds a bit like his previous score for Death Warrant in places but with more orchestral pieces.

-After 23 years Sniper still holds up as a solid military action thriller with a great lead in Berenger and some quality action scenes.
+After all these years Sniper still holds up as a solid military action thriller with a great lead in Berenger and some quality action scenes.

 Tom Berenger returns in this rather excellent first sequel; this time an ex-con called Cole (Bokeem Woodbine) joins him in the fray as they assassinate a Serbian dictator and get stuck behind enemy lines.

 What I liked about this entry was how our hero Thomas Beckett is a man who has really been through it; his eyesight isn’t what it once was, he’s lost his trigger finger and we find out more about his personal history.
 Berenger is perfect as Beckett and is totally believable as the jaded, gruff and cynical sniper.

 I really like the tone of these movies too; they tell more realistic stories of snipers rather than what can be cheesy “God Bless America” type movies.
 In this world the soldiers know the government are assholes who will betray you at the drop of a hat but they do their jobs anyway.
 Becket is also challenged in his way of life by a man they rescue called Pavel (Tamás Puskás) who says there is always an alternative to killing